-Design a Registry-Based Quality Improvement Project
+Design a Registry-Based Improvement in Medical Practice Project

-The ABO is pleased to launch a new program using the data supplied through the American Academy of Ophthalmology IRIS® Registry dashboard to create custom quality improvement projects.
-Diplomates are invited to design a practice improvement activity based on the 15 clinical quality measures and 6 quality improvement measures reported monthly to participants of the IRIS Registry.
+The ABO is pleased to launch a new program using the data supplied through the American Academy of Ophthalmology IRIS® Registry dashboard to create custom practice improvement projects.
+Diplomates are invited to design an improvement activity based on the 15 clinical quality measures and 6 quality improvement measures reported monthly to participants of the IRIS Registry.
 Diplomates can use the monthly reports to identify areas for improvement, set specific goals for each measure, outline the steps (changes in care delivery processes) to achieve these goals, and evaluate success by analyzing the subsequent monthly performance reports.
 Applications may be submitted by clicking the link on your Status Page and are processed and reviewed on a monthly basis.
 The project review and approval lifecycle takes about 4-6 weeks from submission through approval.

 Step 1: Develop Your Project